 In response to potential economic uncertainties arising from the recent Brexit vote, the Bank of England announced it would be expanding its Quantitative Easing (QE) programme.
 Over the next 6 months it will be pumping an extra £70bn of new money into financial markets – bringing QE to a total £445bn.

 But from 2009 to 2012, the Bank of England created £375bn of new money, which went directly into financial markets and most of it didn’t filter down into the productive sectors of the economy – the sectors that create new flows of goods and services over time.

 Instead of directing new investment into infrastructure, businesses and jobs – the bulk of this money remained trapped in the financial sector or flowed into property.
 This merely inflated asset and property prices, and enriched the owners of these assets – with very little impact on productivity or output.

 In fact, even the Bank of England’s own research has shown it exacerbated inequality.

 The richest 5% of UK households became £128,000 wealthier, whilst most households wealth increased a little, or not at all.

 The Bank’s research further suggests that, at the very best, the £375bn had a very modest impact on the economy, increasing GDP by 1.5-2%.
 In other words, every £1 of QE added just 8p to the economy.
 This translated into increasing incomes by a total of £500-800 per person in the UK.

 At Positive Money we believe there is a much better way of using the money created through QE.
-It could be used to finance much needed investment in green infrastructure, hospitals and schools.
+We would have a QE for People programme!

 As an example, if just £10bn were created and spent on the construction of affordable housing, it could boost GDP by up to £28bn.
 This means that for every £1 GDP would increase by £2.80.
 In addition, we would have more houses and it could create up to 284,000 jobs.